 Multiple time zone support

-If your audience is spread across different time zones then you can configure the system to show times in their own time zone.
-The calendar on the site always displays in the base time zone for the account, only appointment times are displayed in two zones at the same time, or both.
+If your audience is spread across different time zones, you can configure the system to show times in the users’ own time zone.
+The system can display the calendar in another time zone, or it can display appointment times in two zones at the same time, or both.

 Configuring time zone support

 To configure time zone support, you need to ensure your account’s base time zone is set correctly on the Layout Settings screen.
 By default the time zone is set based on your country, but this may need adjustment for countries with multiple time zones.
 The administrator, and users who are not logged in, will see times in this zone.
 Note that the base time zone influences the information sent to, and imported from, connected calendar programs such as Outlook or Google Calendar.
 Appointment times passed through webhooks to other web services are also affected.